CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <interface-id>      Interface

-### Atrributes
+### Attributes

   announce-interval   Mean time interval between successive Announce messages.
-                      It's specified as a power of two in seconds. announce-timeout    The number of announceIntervals that have to pass without receipt of an Announce message before the occurrence of the timeout event delay-req-interval  The minimum permitted mean time interval between successive Delay Req messages.
-It's specified as a power of two in seconds. sync-interval       The mean SyncInterval for multicast messages.
+It's specified as a power of two in seconds.

+  announce-timeout    The number of announceIntervals that have to pass without receipt of an Announce message before the  occurrence of the timeout event

+  delay-req-interval  The minimum permitted mean time interval between successive Delay Req messages.
+It's specified as a power of two in seconds.

+  sync-interval       The mean SyncInterval for multicast messages.
 It's specified as a power of two in seconds.

 ## nv set interface <interface-id> ptp timers announce-interval -3-4